Chilly712/CrossTheFireLine_Minecraft/docs/status.md

 # Remaining Goals and Challenges:
   So far, we can observe the Fireball path and avoid getting hit beforehead since it is an entity from <ObservationFromNearbyEntities> within a certain amount of LineSight.
 We might want to improve how we avoid the fireball.
 For example, making the agent Steve's vision more wide and open, changing the orientation more often.
-  We can also add the function of fire extinguishing, because a fireball can generate a lot of fire blocks, so sometimes it is difficult for the agent to cross the line of fire, if there is a fire extinguishing function will be more convenient for the agent not to receive harm
+  We can also add the function of fire extinguishing or reflact the fireball back to the ghast, because a fireball can generate a lot of fire blocks, so sometimes it is difficult for the agent to cross the line of fire, if there is a fire extinguishing function will be more convenient for the agent not to receive harm

 # Resources Used:
   previous assignments